Kori254/alx-system_engineering-devops/README.md

-Contains all the basic shell commands
+Contains all the basic shells commands